HolmesBryant/ATestRunner/README.md

 * **Zero Dependencies:** A lightweight, standalone library with no external dependencies.

-## Change Log

-v3

-- Fixed issue where progress events were being emitted before all tests had been registered.

-- Changed event names to:
-	- completeEventName = "atestrunner:complete"
-	- progressEventName = "atestrunner:progress"
-	- resultEventName = "atestrunner:result"

-v2.0.1

-- spyOn: added some chainable mocking methods, which allow you to replace a function's implementation.

-v2.0.0

-- Refactored the code to ensure each method has a single responsibility.

-- Changed behavior of `onlyFailed` flag to also print "info" messages.

-- Added `skip(gist, testFn, expect)` which reports the test as skipped and does not evaluate testFn.
-This has the same signature as test() to make it easy to skip/unskip tests.

-- Added `group("gist", () => { // tests })` which allows you to group sets of tests under a common topic.

-- Added `handleError(error, options = { gist=null, strTest=null, testLine=null })`.
-This is meant mainly as a utility for orchestrators.

-v1.1.0

-- Added `throws(fn, ...args)` method.
-Usage: test('throws error', throws(fn, arg), true)

-v1.0.3:

-- Added property named `currentLine` and modified #getLine to first check this value before trying the error.stack trick.
-This allows an external test orchestrator to set the line number(s).

-v1.0.2:

-- Fixed regression where tests were being printed out of order.

-v1.0.1:

-- Made it so the ProgressEvent fires after each test is resolved for better progress reporting.

-v1.0.0: Initial Commit

 ## Installation

 Download the script and include it in your project.